Multimodal Controller for Generative Models: Conclusion

 \section{Conclusion}

 In this work, we proposed a plug-and-play nonparametric module named Multimodal Controller (MC) to equip generative models with class-conditional data generation.
 Unlike classical conditional generative models that introduce additional learning parameters to model class-conditional information, our method allocates a unique computation path for each data modality with a uniformly sampled subnetwork.
 The multimodal controller is a general method applicable to various well-known backbone generative models, and it works particularly well for a substantial number of modalities (e.g., the Omniglot challenge).
 Multimodal controlled generative models are also capable of creating novel data modalities.
 We believe that this work will shed light on the use of subnetworks for large-scale and multimodal deep learning.
-An interesting future direction is to study how the subnetwork can be adapted for cooperative learning scenarios such as assisted learning~\cite{xian2020assisted}, federated learning~\cite{mcmahan2017communication, diao2020heterofl} and continual learning \cite{zhai2019lifelong, zhai2020piggyback}.